JonahDW/Bayesian-dipole/README.md

 Which will read the catalogue details from `parsets/NVSS.json`, pixelises the catalogue using HEALPix with NSIDE=32, and cuts out all sources below a flux density of 15 mJy.
 Other more general catalogue cuts should be specified in the json file.

 If the json file contains multiple catalogues, the multi-catalogue estimator will be used.
-For an example of this see `parsets/NVSS-RACS.json`.
+In this case the `dipole_mode` argument can be used to determine what kind of dipole model is assumed.
+In this case, if any velocity component is fit, the determined alpha and x will need to be included in the parameter file.
+For an example of this, see `parsets/NVSS-RACS-WISE.json`.

 If the json dictionary contains the `pointing_columns` key, the catalogue will be treated as containing a series of pointings and will not be discretised using HEALPix.
 For an example of this see `parsets/MALS.json`.

 ### Full list of arguments
 ```